LoneDevs/FasTrack-InOut/README.md

 # InOut Salary Calculator App

-A Simple native android application which enable an employee of an organization
+A Simple native android application which enables an employee of an organization
 - To signup and calculate their salary based on the In time and Out time chosen by the employee.